 Suggestions for What to Do in Case of a Mental Health Crisis

-The Counseling Center is open from 8:00 am to 5:00 pm Monday through Friday:
+Wen the Counseling Center is open from 8:00 am to 5:00 pm Monday through Friday

 - During office hours come to the Counseling Center and notify the Administrative Assistant that you are experiencing a crisis.

-- If you, or a person you are concerned for, cannot immediately come to the Center, you may call at (870) 972-2318.
-State that you, or a student, are in crisis.
+- If you, or a person you are concerned for, cannot immediately come to the Center you may call us at (870) 972-2318.
+Please indicate if you are experiencing a crisis and explain the situation.

-- Depending upon the situation, a counselor may schedule an appointment at the earliest available time, may come to your location, or you may escort the student to the Counseling Center (Suite 2203, Reng Student Union).
+- Depending upon the situation, a counselor may schedule an appointment at the earliest available time, may come to your location, or you may escort the student to the Wilson Counseling Center (107 N. Caraway Rd).
 In some situations it may also be appropriate to request assistance from University Police (972-2093).

 - A referring person should remain with the Student until help arrives if possible.

-When the Counseling Center is closed (after hours and on weekends):
+When the Wilson Counseling Center is closed (after hours and on weekends)

 Students experiencing a medical emergency or life threatening mental health situation should call 911 or go to the nearest emergency room.

 NEA Baptist Memorial Hospital

 4800 E Johnson Ave